Pylons/pyramid/docs/narr/vhosting.rst

 In the above configuration, we root a :app:`Pyramid` application at ``/pyramidapp`` within the Apache configuration.

+Alternative approach is to add prefix to all routes by :class:`pyramid.config.Configurator`'s `route_prefix` param.

 .. index::
    single: virtual root